gilmore-lab/sex-differences-project/protocol/test-session-protocol.md

 Say:

 >"*Welcome to the brain, behavior, and development lab.
-Are you hear for the study about motion perception?*"
+Are you here for the study about individual difference of motion perception?*"

 If the participant answers yes, say:

 >"*Great.
-You can put your things here.*"
+You can put your coat on the back of the door and your bag here.*"

-- Store belongings in **X**.
+- Store coat on back of main door and bags by the file/bookcase.

 >"*Are you \<NAME OF PERSON ON SONA SYSTEMS SITE SCHEDULED FOR THIS SESSION\>?*"